2008–09 Clemson Tigers men's basketball team: Team notes

 Clemson finished the season with a 23–9 record for a .719 winning percentage.
 This marks the fifth consecutive year that Clemson has improved its winning percentage from the previous year.
 Head Coach Oliver Purnell joins former Georgia Tech coach Bobby Cremins as the only coaches in ACC history to take a program to a better winning percentage in five consecutive years.
-Cremins did it from 1980–81 through the 1986–87 season.
+Cremins did it from 1980 to 1981 through the 1986–87 season.
 The team finished the year with 23 wins, tied for the fifth highest total in school history.
 The .719 winning percentage ranks in a tie for fourth best in school history and the best since the 1989–90 team was 24–8 for a .750 winning percentage.
 The 23 victories gave Clemson at least 20 wins for the third straight year, a first in Clemson history.
 Clemson has 72 wins over the last three years, third among ACC teams behind North Carolina and Duke.

 Clemson finished the year ranked 24th in the final Associated Press poll.
 It marks the second consecutive year Clemson has been ranked in the final AP poll, the first time in history Clemson has finished in the top 25 in any poll in consecutive years.
 Clemson was ranked in the AP poll for 14 consecutive weeks and in the USA Today poll for 13 consecutive weeks, the second longest streak of weeks in the top 25 in the same season in Clemson history and most since 1996–97 team was ranked in all 19 polls.
 Clemson reached a high ranking of No. 9 in the USA Today poll on Feb 9, the highest ranking for the program since the 1997–98 season.

 Clemson won 10 games away from home, including seven on the opponent's home court.
 The 10 wins away from home were the most since the 1996–97 team won a record 11.
 The seven road wins were the most since the 1986–87 team won eight on the opponent's home court.
 The Tigers posted a 4–4 ACC road record this year, the most ACC road wins in a season for the Clemson program since 1996–97.